emmalieb/wrdustars/README.md

 This repository serves as a home for all code on dust-producing Wolf-Rayet binary stars created by the WRDustERS Team.
 You will also find here a list of all relevent publications from this team.

 The repository is structured into the following folders:
-- jwst/miri: houses code for image reduction of JWST MIRI FITS images.
+- jwst_miri: houses code for image reduction of JWST MIRI FITS images.
 This includes background and PSF subtractions.
-- jwst/niriss: houses code for running the JWST pipeline and data reduction on Aperture Masking Interferometry(AMI) from JWSt NIRISS.
+- jwst_niriss: houses code for running the JWST pipeline and data reduction on Aperture Masking Interferometry(AMI) from JWSt NIRISS.
 - modeling: houses code for geometric modeling of WR binaries to compare with JWST MIRI images.

 Ongoing Additions: